kachurovskiy/nanoels/hardware.md

 It's also possible to cut out the stepper mount manually from plywood: https://imgur.com/a/CSmeSm2 ([PDF](https://github.com/kachurovskiy/nanoels/raw/main/h1/stepper/nema23-mount-plywood.pdf))

 Alternative stepper mount with a pinch bolt: https://www.thingiverse.com/thing:5156087

+## Cross-slide mount

+See https://www.thingiverse.com/thing:6058899 - I use it with a 60mm open-loop NEMA 17 motor.
+It fits most desktop lathes like WM210.

+It's good to insert a thin metal shim in the back to thermally sink the motor in to the lathe apron.
+Thickness of the shim can vary.

 ## Stepper to leadscrew